mikolajkalwa/GamesDeals/readme.md

 If you have trouble setting up the bot or have some questions join [Support Server](https://discord.gg/ZkjqCmM).

-This project is hosted on and supported by [MIKR.US](https://mikr.us/) - Polish VPS provider.

 ## ⚠️ If you don't have access to the slash commands please reinvite the bot!

 ## Command list